-In the Office of Policy and Management, this class is accountable for directing the development of long range state strategies in the areas of energy planning and policies and the development of data systems for resource utilization and energy management.
+In the Office of Policy and Management, this class is accountable for administering the programs and operations of the Energy Section in the development of long range state strategies in the areas of energy planning and policies and the development of data systems for resource utilization and energy management.

 Receives executive direction from the Under Secretary for Policy Development and Planning.